Berdakh

 He was born in Karakalpakstan, in a remote village near modern-day Muynak.
 His father was a poor fisherman and his mother, who gave him the nickname Berdakh, died when he was 10 years old.
 His father also died while Berdakh was still a child, and so Berdakh became an orphan.
-Berdakh studied in a maktab and at the same time he grazed his fellow villagers' cattle.
+Berdakh studied in a mektep and at the same time he grazed his fellow villagers' cattle.
 His brother helped him to go to Karakum madrasah, a Muslim religious school, but Berdakh dropped out from the school because of his freethinking poetry.

 The young poet began to study folk poetry and narrative classical masterpieces of the East.
-His tutor, Kunkhoja, (1799–1880) who was famous for his folk poetry, helped him with his poetry.
-Ajinyaz, (1824–1878) another famous poet of that time, also played a significant role in Berdakh's life.
+His tutor Kunxoja (1799–1880), who was famous for his folk poetry, helped him with his poetry.
+Ajinyaz (1824–1878) another famous poet of that time, also played a significant role in Berdakh's life.
 For a long time Berdakh had to earn money playing the dutar at weddings.
 He sang his songs at weddings and different festive occasions.
 His songs were about the fate of a deprived man whose life was very hard.
-His most famous poem, Tsar Samodur, shows his life and poetic experience.
-His other poems included For the people, Amangeldi, Aydos biy, and Ernazar biy.
+His most famous poems are: Ahmaq patsha (Tsar Samodur in Russian) that shows his life and poetic experience and lyrical Bolģan emes, which describes the struggles and hardships of Karakalpak people.
+His other poems included Xalıq ushın (For the people), Amangeldi, Aydosbiy, and Ernazarbiy.